Dear Members, Fellow Aviation Professionals and Friends

 They include former senior management of Singapore Airlines which spawn the aerospace industry and people involved in the early development of Civil Aviation Authority of Singapore.
 Two past presidents of SIAE and the person who registered ASLAE with the ROS were also honoured.
 The former Chief Defence Scientist who was responsible for the modernization of our RSAF and actively promoted integration of activities among engineers in civil aviation and RSAF was another recipient.
 Finally, a “teacher” who taught all of us with commitment and passion and had contributed much to the restoration of the Airspeed Consul was also honoured.

 On behalf of the ExCo, I thank you all for your support during our term of office.
-Please come to our 40th AGM tentatively scheduled on 23 July 2015.
+Please come to our 40th AGM tentatively scheduled in August 2015.

 Lim Yeow Khee PBM